Country singer / songwriter

-Born in Oklahoma, Houston is a direct descendant of famous gunfighter George "Bittercreek" Newcomb, a member of the infamous Wild Bunch and a most-wanted man in the 1890s.
-Houston's father and uncle played in country bands with stars like Tanya Tucker and Sleepy Labeef.
-The two men were a staple in Nashville and Oklahoma Country music scenes known as The Rebel Brothers.
-Houston draws musical inspiration from his family's rockabilly, and country roots mixed with the passion and enthusiasm of a well-rounded show with heartfelt ballads and dancing until you drop party anthems.
+Houston Bernard's Country roots run deep.
+Born in Oklahoma, Houston is a direct descendant of famous gunfighter, George "Bittercreek" Newcomb, a member of the infamous 'Wild Bunch' a most wanted man in the 1890's.
+Houston's father and uncle played in country bands backing up stars like Tanya Tucker, Sleepy LaBeef and were a staple in the Oklahoma and Nashville scenes known as the Rebel Brothers.
+Reba recorded one of Johnny Bernard's songs, "Muddy Mississippi" in the 80's.
+Houston draws his musical inspiration from his family's country and rockabilly roots.
+He brings upbeat, relatable music with his powerhouse vocals and a touch of country twang that transcends age, and resonates with a large audience.